webplatform/docs/apis/webaudio/AnalyserNode/getByteFrequencyData/index.md

 standardization_status: 'W3C Editor''s Draft'
 summary: 'Copies the current frequency data into the passed unsigned byte array.
 If the array has fewer elements than the frequencyBinCount, the excess elements will be dropped.'
 tags:
+  - API_Object_Methods
-  0: API
+  - API
-  1: Object
-  2: Methods
-  4: WebAudio
+  - WebAudio
 uri: apis/webaudio/AnalyserNode/getByteFrequencyData

 ---